GRAINS-Corn, soybeans sink after Midwest rains; wheat slumps

 Rising export competition from rival suppliers in the northern hemisphere added pressure.

-(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore Editing by Sherry Jacob-Phillips, David Goodman and Nick Macfie)
+(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore Editing by Sherry Jacob-Phillips, David Goodman, Nick Macfie and David Gregorio)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))